MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 Note that it's not possible for a custom image to overlay another custom image.
 Misty's eyes always appear as the base image, behind an overlay.

-Arguments:
+Arguments
 * FileName (string) - Name of the previously uploaded file containing the image to display.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3MB.
 To clear the image from the screen, pass an empty string ```""```.
 * TimeOutSeconds (double) - Optional.
 The length of time to display the specified image.
 * Alpha (double) - Optional.
 The transparency of the image.
 A value of 0 is completely transparent; 1 is completely opaque.
 When you specify a value greater than 0 and less than 1, the image appears but is transparent, and Misty's eyes appear behind the specified image.

-Returns:
+Returns
-* Success (boolean) - Returns true if there are no errors related to this call.
-Otherwise, false.
+* Success (boolean) - Returns `true` if there are no errors related to this call.
+Otherwise, `false`.

 ### GetListOfImages
 Obtains a list of the images stored on Misty.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
 * Result (array) - Returns an array containing one element for each image currently stored on Misty.
 Each element contains the following:
    * Height (integer) - the height of the image file
    * Name (string) - the name of the image file
    * Width (integer) - the width of the image file
-   * UserAddedAsset (boolean) - If true, the file was added by the user.
-If false, the file is one of Misty's system files.
+   * UserAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system files.

-### SaveImageAssetToRobot
+### SaveImageAssetToRobot (Byte Array String)
-Saves an image file to Misty.
+Saves an image to Misty in the form of a byte array string.
+Optionally, proportionately reduces the size of the saved image.

 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3 MB.

-**Note:** Misty's screen is 480 x 272 pixels in size.
-Because Misty does not adjust the scaling of images, for best results use an image with proportions similar to this.
+**Note:** Images can be reduced in size but not enlarged.
+Because Misty does not adjust the proportions of images, for best results use an image with proportions similar to her screen (480 x 272 pixels).

-#### Option 1

-Arguments:
+Arguments
-* FileName (string) - The name of image file to upload.
+* FileName (string) - The name of the image file to upload.
 * DataAsByteArrayString (string) - The image data, passed as a string containing a byte array.
-* Width (integer) - The width of the image in pixels.
-* Height (integer) - The height of the image in pixels.
+* Width (integer) - Optional.
+A whole number greater than 0 specifying the desired image width (in pixels). **Important:** To reduce the size of an image you must supply values for both `Width` and `Height`.
+Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
+* Height (integer) -  Optional.
+A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of an image you must supply values for both `Width` and `Height`.
+Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
-* ImmediatelyApply (boolean) - True or False.
-Specifies whether Misty immediately displays the uploaded image file.
+* ImmediatelyApply (boolean) - Optional.
+A value of `true` tells Misty to immediately display the uploaded image file, while a value of `false` tells  Misty not to display the image.
-* OverwriteExisting (boolean) - True or False.
-Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.
+- OverwriteExisting (boolean) - Optional.
+A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
+A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

-Returns:
+Returns
-* Result (array) - Returns an array of information about the image file, with the following fields:
+* Result (array) - Returns an array of information about the image with the following fields:
+  * height (integer) - The height of the image in pixels.
-   * Name (string) - The name of the file that was saved.
+  * name (string) - The name of the saved file.
   * userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.

-#### Option 2
+  * width (integer) - The width of the image in pixels.

+### SaveImageAssetToRobot (Image File)

+Saves an image file to Misty.
+Optionally, proportionately reduces the size of the saved image.

+**Note:** Images can be reduced in size but not enlarged.
+Because Misty does not adjust the proportions of images, for best results use an image with proportions similar to her screen (480 x 272 pixels).

 Arguments
-- File (object) - The image file to save to Misty.
+* File (object) - The image file to save to Misty.
 Valid image file types are .jpg, .jpeg, .gif, and .png.
-- FileName (string) - Optional.
-The name the file will have on Misty.
-Must include the file type extension.
-If unspecified, the image will be saved with the same name as the source file.
+* Width (integer) - Optional.
+A whole number greater than 0 specifying the desired image width (in pixels).
+Important: To reduce the size of an image you must supply values for both Width and Height.
+Note that if you supply disproportionate values for Width and Height, the system uses the proportionately smaller of the two values to resize the image.
+* Height (integer) -  Optional.
+A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of an image you must supply values for both `Width` and `Height`.
+Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
-- ImmediatelyApply (boolean) - True or False.
-Specifies whether Misty immediately displays the uploaded image file.
+* ImmediatelyApply (boolean) - Optional.
+A value of `true` tells Misty to immediately display the uploaded image file, while a value of `false` tells  Misty not to display the image.
-- OverwriteExisting (boolean) - True or False.
-Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.
+* OverwriteExisting (boolean) - Optional.
+A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
+A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

-Return values
+Results
-- Result (array) - Returns an array of information about the image with the following fields:
+* Result (array) - Returns an array of information about the image with the following fields:
-- integer (integer) - The height of the image in pixels.
+* height (integer) - The height of the image in pixels.
-- name (string) - The name of the saved file.
+* name (string) - The name of the saved file.
-- userAddedAsset (boolean) - If `true`, the file was added by the user.
+* userAddedAsset (boolean) - If `true`, the file was added by the user.
 If `false`, the file is one of Misty's system files.
-- width (integer) - The width of the image in pixels.
+* width (integer) - The width of the image in pixels.

 ### DeleteImageAssetFromRobot